AMC Conservation Priorities

 AMC’s approach to land and trail protection is built on the foundation of our scientific research and more than a century of trail building.
 We work to promote high-quality recreation experiences while ensuring that conservation values are upheld.

 Forests and Water

-Through AMC’s Maine Woods Initiative, our Forest Stewardship Council® FSC®-C008922 certified responsible forestry ensures we're tackling climate change while balancing timber management with backcountry recreation, land conservation, and community economic development.
-Throughout our region, our advocacy efforts promote protection of critical large watersheds and our long-term monitoring of air and water quality provide vital data that underpin science-based policy aimed at protecting northeastern freshwaters.Learn More
+Through AMC’s Maine Woods Initiative, we manage more than 100,000 acres of land.
+Our Forest Stewardship Council® FSC®-C008922 certified responsible forestry ensures we're tackling climate change while balancing timber management with backcountry recreation, land conservation, and community economic development.
+Throughout our region, we advocate for the protection of critical large watersheds, and our long-term air and water quality monitoring provide vital data that underpin policies aimed at protecting northeastern freshwater.